Provably avoiding over-optimization in Direct Preference Optimization without knowing the data distribution: Additional Experiments

-The rejection sampling rule with the minimum in the numerator as definined in \Cref{alg:rejsampl} can be over conservative in practice and leads to a very high rejection rate.
-One possible alternative to reduce the generation time of the model is to consider this alternative numerator,

-where $\eta$ is a hyperparameter that can be used to tune the level of pessimism.
-With the same technique used in \citep{viel2025soar}, we can still establish the sample complexity guarantees for this variant if we set $\eta = \sqrt{L-1}$.
+The rejection sampling rule with the minimum in the numerator as defined in \Cref{alg:rejsampl} can be over conservative in practice and leads to a very high rejection rate.
+One possible alternative to reduce the generation time of the model is to consider this alternative numerator, $f_{\mathrm{out}}(x,a) = \bs{\frac{\sum^L_{\ell=1}\tilde{\pi}^{\ell}(a|x)}{L} - \eta \cdot \mathrm{std}(\bcc{\tilde{\pi}^{\ell}(a|x)}^L_{\ell=1})}\exp\br{-\zeta^\ell(x)}$ where $\eta$ is a hyperparameter that can be used to tune the level of pessimism.
+With the same technique used in \cite{viel2025soar}, we can still establish the sample complexity guarantees for this variant if we set $\eta = \sqrt{L-1}$.
 However, in practice, we observe a more permissive value of $\eta$, such as $0.1$, working better.
 We use this variant for the comparison with the token-level \texttt{PEPO} in \Cref{tab:refsamp_vs_token}.